singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

    - Description: Allows you to run Skype, Webex, Google Hangouts, and other online conferencing applications on remote desktops with client local webcam and audio devices.

-- Smart Card: **DISABLE**
-   - Description: Lets you redirect smart cards from client to remote sessions for both SSO and in-session leverage.

 - VMware Print: **ENABLE**
    - Description: Allows you to print to any printer configured for your local computer from a remote desktop or application without installing printer drivers on the remote desktop.